-Since inception in 2014, AAMIC partially relies funding advances from its Manager to address immediate mortgage funding need shortfall from otherwise available Class A Preferred Shares uninvested funds.
-As at June 30, 2022, AAMIC has repaid all Manager funding advance outstanding.
+Since inception in 2014, AAMIC partially relies on funding advances from its Manager to address immediate mortgage funding need shortfall from otherwise available Class A Preferred Shares uninvested funds.
+AAMIC's mortgage portfolio as at June 30, 2023, 5 (2022 - Nil) mortgages were partially funded by such mortgage funding advance.
+The total outstanding balance to the Manager was \$1,380,000 (2022 - \$Nil).